Youth Transition / WIOA

 - Establishing guidelines and timelines for data collection, records keeping and access and reporting.

-- An action plan as part of EEO that can be followed to include disability as part of diversity hiring practices.
+- An action plan as part of EEO that can be followed to include disability as part of diversity hiring practices, hiring youth inclusive of job shadow, internships, part-time and full-time employment.

 - Better understanding on disability in the workplace.